spsquared/SPARK_Future-Engineers_2023/README.md

 ![Cameras top-down](./img/docs/camera-angles.png)

+SPARK G2 does not use any other sensors to percieve its environment - no LiDAR here!

 include diagram of hardware and relationships (what communicates with what to do what)

-quick overview of algorithm (scans images, describe what is used to extract data, and generally what it does with that data)
+quick overview of algorithm (scans images, describe what is used to extract data, and generally what it does with that data)image.pngstill have to writ ethis

 ***